 - At the New York Arts for the Festival

-W. K. Kellogg Auditorium of the Music Center of South Central Michigan
+at the W. K. Kellogg Auditorium of the Music Center of South Central

 Typical press comments:

-love affair between the Bretons and the Irish, it could not have found
+enduring love affair between the Bretons and the Irish, it could

-with The Brendan Voyage, Shaun Davey's musical interpretation
+the festival with The Brendan Voyage, Shaun Davey's musical interpretation

-of St. Brendan's sixth-century transatlantic odyssey, which the festival commissioned
+of St. Brendan's sixth-century transatlantic odyssey, which the

-splendid new 1000-seat theatre refused to bid farewell to O'Flynn, calling
+town's splendid new 1000-seat theatre refused to bid farewell

-of the famously sanguine O'Flynn and produced a roar of appreciation
+sanguine O'Flynn and produced a roar of appreciation from the

 Jane Coyle - The Irish Times

-gets a standing ovation in London's Festival Hall, so the fifteen minute
+piper gets a standing ovation in London's Festival Hall, so the

-along with some 1,500 others in the audience to the wild shores
+me along with some 1,500 others in the audience to the wild shores

 - "A work of beautiful lyricism."